FoodStandardsAgency/Governance/README.md

 If you are the administrator for a repository it's your responsibility to ensure the repo has been set up and maintained in accordance with [New projects](new_projects.md) guide.

 It is also on you to ensure **Collaborators & teams** reflects who should have access to the repository.

+The current licencing for the FSA GitHub organisation includes up to 50 private repo's.
+It is the joint responsibility of all Project leads that use GitHub to ensure we don't go over this limit.

+When a project has been completed the project owner should make the repo "Not Private" or store in the appropriate filemanagement location.

+When a project has been completed its the responsibility of the Project owner to save the files and documentation appropriately.
+At the time of writing the governance documentation Wisdom is the official records management system for the FSA.

 # [Working on Git Hub](https://guides.github.com/)